FourierFlows/GeophysicalFlows.jl/paper/paper.md

 which utilizes the `cmocean` colormap collection [@Thyng2016].
 Scripts to reproduce the simulation are found in the repository `github.com/FourierFlows/MultilayerQG-example`. \label{fig1}](PV_eady_nlayers5.png)

 The Python package `pyqg` [@pyqg] has similar functionality as GeophysicalFlows.jl.
-The major difference of `pyqg` and `GeophysicalFlows.jl` is that `pyqg` cannot run on GPUs.
-Dedalus [@Burns2020] is Python software with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, including the ones withing `GeophysicalFlows.jl`.
-Often also one can find isolated codes/scripts in personal websites or in open-source public repositories that have similar functionality as some of `GeophysicalFlows.jl`'s modules.
+Beyond their base language, the major differences between these packages are that `GeophysicalFlows.jl` can be run on GPUs or CPUs and leverages a separate package (`FourierFlows.jl`; which is continuously developed) to solve the differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.
+Dedalus [@Burns2020] is Python software with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
+Often one can also find isolated codes/scripts in personal websites or in open-source public repositories that have similar functionality as some of `GeophysicalFlows.jl`'s modules.

+**A paragraph about past/ongoing research projects or recent scholarly publications** `GeophysicalFlows.jl` can be used to investigate  a variety of scientific research questions thanks to its various modules and high customizability.
+Past research projects using `GeophysicalFlows.jl` includes...
+Currently `GeophysicalFlows.jl` is being used to develop new tools for diagnosing turbulent energy transfers in idealized geophysical flows [e.g. @Pearson2020]

 # Acknowledgements